 The 1990 Oakland (Mich.)
 University graduate won 150 games faster (seven seasons) than any coach in Dayton history.
 Over the last four seasons combined, his teams went 13-4 against BCS-level teams.

 Gregory clearly put an emphasis on academics during his tenure at Dayton.
 Entering the 2010-11 season, every senior who played for Gregory graduated (23-of-23).
 All seven seniors who played on the 2010 NIT title team graduated the following spring.

-Tech has won 16 games each of the past two seasons, something the Yellow Jackets have not accomplished in back-to-back years since 2003-04 and only once since the mid-1990s.
-Tech also has beaten a top-10 team on the road each of the past two seasons (No. 6 Miami in 2013, No. 7 Syracuse in 2014) and won three ACC road games each of the past two years after winning a total of three in the four years before that.
+Tech won 16 games the next two seasons, something the Yellow Jackets had not accomplished in back-to-back years since 2003-04 and only once since the mid-1990s.
+Tech also has beaten a top-10 team on the road each of those seasons (No. 6 Miami in 2013, No. 7 Syracuse in 2014) and won three ACC road games each of those years after winning a total of three in the four years before that.
 If not for a series of significant injuries to five contributing players during the 2013-14 season, the Yellow Jackets could have exhibited significant improvement in the win column as well.

-The Yellow Jackets have also defeated rival Georgia for three straight years, something Tech hasn't done since the early 1990s, and beaten the Bulldogs twice in a row in Athens for the first time since 1961.
+The Yellow Jackets have also defeated rival Georgia for four straight years, something Tech hasn't done since the early 1960s, and beaten the Bulldogs twice in a row in Athens for the first time since 1961.